Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 TLDR: The world is not Normal!

-If we fit a GLM, the mean-variance relation of its family=distribution is key.
+If we fit a GLM, the mean-variance relation of its family is key.
 Specifying a family is assuming its mean-variance relationship, which tells the GLM, how much a difference in predicted vs observed target values accounts to how much difference in (estimated parameters of) features.
 For example, the squared error&mdash;Normal distribution&mdash;is quite famous for being very sensitive to outliers, because it attributes much weight to large deviations.
 Simply put and slightly overstated: With a Normal distribution, a single large claim amount of only one young driver could result in a high prediction for all young drivers.

 ## Table of Contents <a class="anchor" id="toc"></a>
 * [1.
 Load and Prepare Datasets from Openml.org](#1-load)